Project Lead the Way (PLTW)

-The details and course progression of each program is available in this curriculum guide.
+The details and course progress of each program offered is provided below.
 While all students are encouraged to apply, students must have a strong interest in academic challenges.
 Students should be willing to set up structured study time and be motivated in order to be successful in these programs.

 Orlando Science PLTW-Engineering Curriculum